intangere/Carbon/README.md

 -Four player minimum requirement per game<br>
 -Duplicate usernames are not allowed<br>
 -Duplicate game ID's are not allowed<br>
--Supports hands up to 25 card hands, Upon having 25 cards a message pops up recommending you uninstall this as you are terrible at it
+-Supports hands up to 25 card hands, Upon having 25 cards a message pops up recommending you uninstall this as you are terrible at it<br>
--Blocks hackers for the most part
+-Blocks hackers for the most part<br>
--BS button is functional
+-BS button is functional<br>
--Playing cards is functional
+-Playing cards is functional<br>
--Turns are implemented
+-Turns are implemented<br>
--Game over may work, unconfirmed (Didn't have time to simulate an entire game) -Offline sessions, you can join a game any time and continue it
+-Game over may work, unconfirmed (Didn't have time to simulate an entire game)<br>
+-Offline sessions, you can join a game any time and continue it<br><br>

 Todo
--Implement ai based games prefixed with ai_gameID -Implement card animation so players see the pile in the middle of the game
+-Implement ai based games prefixed with ai_gameID<br>
+-Implement card animation so players see the pile in the middle of the game<br>